-Footwear - (Also referred to as NFPA 1971/CSA Z195 Compliant Footwear or Compliant Footwear.)
-The term footwear used throughout this Guide refers ONLY to NFPA 1971/CSA Z195 Compliant Footwear.
-Footwear is an element of the protective ensemble designed to provide limited protection required by the NFPA 1971/CSA Z195 standard to the foot, ankle, and lower leg.
+Footwear - (Also referred to as NFPA 1971 Compliant Footwear or Compliant Footwear.)
+The term footwear used throughout this Guide refers ONLY to NFPA 1971, NFPA 1992 (as contained in NFPA 1990) and CSA Z195 Compliant Footwear.
+Footwear is an element of the protective ensemble designed to provide limited protection required by the NFPA 1971, NFPA 1992 and CSA Z195 standards to the foot, ankle, and lower leg.
 Footwear is NOT Entry Footwear.
-Some styles may also be compliant with NFPA 1992.